donovanr/whovian_remote_jupyter_kernels/README.md

 ### On whovian

-On the local machine, you just need anaconda for the `jupyter-noteboook` infrastructure, but on whovian, you need to also install R and related packages via anaconda.
+On the local machine, you just need anaconda for the `jupyter-noteboook` infrastructure, but on whovian, you need to also install R via Anaconda.

 From [this link](https://www.continuum.io/downloads#_unix) get the command line installer for linux and run it with

 ```
-bash Anaconda_someversion_Linux-x86_64.sh
+bash Anaconda2-4.1.0-Linux-x86_64.sh
 ```
-for whatever the downloaded script is named.
+where you might need to change the verison numbers if they've been updated.

-Let anaconda add prepend itself to you path, so the that the anaconda versions of Python or R are the default ones.
+Let Anaconda add prepend itself to your path, so the that the Anaconda versions of Python or R are the default ones.

-We also need to isntall R using anaconda's package manager:
+We also need to install R using Anaconda's package manager:

 ```
 conda install -c r r-essentials